anniejain24/LexPlay/README.md

 # LexPlay
-Modeling semantic networks using verbal fluency data from 5-8 year olds.
+Estimating and visualizing semantic networks using verbal fluency data from 5-8 year olds.